 A bit faster option to travel in Finland is the train.
 The train that functions in Finland is VR Group.
 For shorter trips train is a convenient choice and if you don’t mind doing transfers along the way you should consider it also for the longer distances.

 From Tampere to Helsinki the cost for a student is between 7-15 euros.
 If you are planning on having a peaceful day in Helsinki, you might want to choose the cheaper R train that makes a few more stops than the faster InterCity train.
 From Helsinki to Levi the student price is around 75 euros and it does include at least one transfer along your way to the winter wonderland.

 Flying within Finland is not very common but can be done.
-Especially if you are keen on travelling to Lapland, a plain is one option to be considered.
+Especially if you are keen on traveling to Lapland, a plain is one option to be considered.
 It certainly is the fastest one!
-Travelling from Helsinki to Rovaniemi takes only an hour and 20 minutes.
+Traveling from Helsinki to Rovaniemi takes only an hour and 20 minutes.
 The cost during winter for youth (ages 16-25) is normally everything between 70-120 euros (one-way ticket).
-If you like cozy travelling, then plain is definitely your answer.
+If you like cozy traveling, then plain is definitely your answer.

 Road trip!
 Renting a car might be more expensive but comes in handy because the distances in Finland can be quite long.
 Changing the location often is effortless and allows you and your friends to do a lot of sightseeing in a short amount of time.

 If you would like to rent a car from Helsinki airport for a week the approximate cost is 150 euros plus gas.
 Also, it is good to know that a young driver might have to pay a bit more.
 If you would like to rent a car beforehand you should check out rentalcars.com.

 If you don’t have any plans yet for the upcoming winter break go and see our suggestions!